Rhinoplasty Surgery or Nose Job

 - There is no external skin incision needed, so any scarring is completely concealed.

-- Through the incisions, the structures of the nose can be reshaped and resized to achieve the patient’s desired outcome.
+- Through the incisions, the structures of the nose can be resized to achieve the patient’s outcome.

 - A closed incision is an option when only the dorsum needs to be addressed.